Test for a clog

-For about 90 percent of clogged toilets, you only need one special tool—a toilet plunger.
-Buy a toilet plunger with an extension flange on the rubber bell-shaped end (lead photo).
-A toilet plunger with an extension flange is designed to fit toilets better so you can deliver more “oomph” to the plunge.
+For about 90 percent of clogged toilets, you only need one special tool – a toilet plunger.
+Buy a toilet plunger with an extension flange on the rubber bell-shaped end.
+A toilet plunger with an extension flange is designed to fit toilets better, so you can deliver more “oomph” to the plunge.
 You could pull a woodchuck from a hole with a toilet plunger with an extension flange.
-The toilet plunger unplug sink and tub drains too, if you simply fold the flange back into the bell.
+The toilet plunger will unplug sink and tub drains, too, if you simply fold the flange back into the bell.

 - Make your first plunge a gentle one.
 Initially the bell is full of air.
 A hard thrust will force the air back around the seal and blow water all over the bathroom and you!